taliexo/bookoo/README.md

 ## Querying Data from InfluxDB

-If you are logging your espresso shot data to InfluxDB using the example automation, here are some InfluxQL queries you can use to retrieve and analyze your data.
-These can be used in tools like Grafana or the InfluxDB Chronograf interface.
+If you are logging your espresso shot data to InfluxDB (e.g., via MQTT and Telegraf as described above), here are some InfluxQL queries you can use.
+These assume your Telegraf (or other consumer) configuration results in a measurement named `espresso_shot` with tags and fields derived from the JSON payload.

+**Assumed Measurement (after MQTT processing):** `espresso_shot`

 **Measurement:** `espresso_shot`